microsoft/showwhy/docs/deployment/azure-scripts/README.md

 A Managed Cluster resource using the specified clusterName, dnsPrefix, osDiskSizeGB, agentCount, and agentVMSize parameters.

-A deployment for installing Helm using the nodeResourceGroup variable and the clusterName and linuxAdminUsername parameters.
+A deployment for installing Helm using the nodeResourceGroup variable and the clusterName parameters.

 ## Deployment
 To deploy the template, you can use the Azure portal, Azure PowerShell, or the Azure CLI.

 In the Azure portal, select Create a resource, search for "AKS ARM Template", and select it from the results.
-Follow the prompts to enter the required parameters and select any optional
+Follow the prompts to enter the required parameters and confirm it.

 A Managed Cluster resource using the specified clusterName, dnsPrefix, osDiskSizeGB, agentCount, agentVMSize, linuxAdminUsername, and sshRSAPublicKey parameters.
 A deployment that installs Helm on the Managed Cluster.